nikitavoloboev/data/focusing/rules.md

 - Avoid confusion.
 Don't use anything only I can understand.
 - Be aware of my own quirks and ask myself why I do what I do.
 - Don't overthink things to the point of not doing anything.
+- Don't purposefully hurt myself in any way.

 ## Remember
 - Everything evolves with time.
 Projects, articles, ideas will evolve with time and will never be what I first envisioned them to be.